Our neonatal service includes the Neonatal Unit – one of the country’s leading units specialising in the care of newborn babies.

 Our neonatal team of expert staff provides 24-hour care for premature and sick babies

-The Neonatal Unit is divided into three areas:
+The Neonatal Unit is one unit that is divided into three areas:

 - Neonatal Intensive Care Unit (NICU) – provides support for babies with breathing problems and other specialist treatment needs